prooph/message-flow-analyzer/docs/configuration.md

 }
 ```
 A file info visitor should be constructable without arguments.
-Not default visitors are available but you can write your own.
+No default visitors are available but you can write your own.
 The interface is:

 ```php